urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

 ##Rules##

-Nock's semantics are defined as a reduction algebra.
+A Nock program is given meaning by a process of reduction.
 To compute `Nock(x)`, where `x` is any noun, we step through the rules from the top down, find the first left-hand side that matches `x`, and reduce it to the right-hand side.